-- Be wary of offers to waive Deductible and/or Copayments.
-This practice is usually illegal. - Be very cautious about giving your health coverage information over the phone.
+- Be wary of offers to waive Deductible, Coinsurance and/or Copayments.
+This practice is usually illegal. - 1.
+Always review the Explanation of Benefits received from Us.
+If there are any discrepancies, call Our Member Services department. - Be very cautious about giving your health coverage information over the phone.